|

 395. fatigue

-temporary loss of strength and energy resulting from hard physical or mental work
+temporary loss of strength and energy from hard work

 396. fault